 Pour enough hot water to cover more than half of the ramekin for a baño de Maria.

 Bake the flan for 50 minutes to an hour.
 To ensure the flan is ready, I like to insert a toothpick; if it comes out clean, take the flan out of the oven and let it cool down.
 Then, place the flan in the fridge for at least an hour or until the next day if possible, as it is best to eat this delicious dessert chilled.

-To efficiently serve, just run a knife around the edges and carefully invert on a serving plate.
+Just run a knife around the edges to efficiently serve and carefully invert on a serving plate.

-I even made a few individual flans that are perfect to give to my grandkids.
+I even made a few individual mini-flans that are perfect for giving to my grandkids.